 - Procedure Recovery Location

 Cosmetic surgery is constantly evolving and always finding ways to minimize the invasiveness of procedures.
-There are countless options that are considered less invasive than a facelift, including wrinkle relaxers such as BOTOX®, injectable fillers, microdermabrasion and chemical/laser peels.
-These alternatives aim to correct signs of aging such as wrinkles, as well flatten and soften folds and contours.
-The effects, while effective, are often short-term lasting about 6 months to a year.
-Although these procedures can be safely repeated, for some, a facelift may be a better, more permanent option.
+There are countless options that are considered less invasive than a facelift, including wrinkle relaxers such as BOTOX®, injectable fillers, microdermabrasion, and chemical/laser peels.
+These alternatives aim to correct signs of aging such as wrinkles, as well as flatten and soften folds and contours.
+The effects, while effective, are often short-term and last about 6 months to a year.
+Although these procedures can be safely repeated, for some a facelift may be a better, more permanent option.

 A traditional facelift requires stitches starting in the temple hairline, but the scars will be well concealed within the hairline and natural creases around the scars.
 With the lesser invasive techniques, the scars heal pretty well and will almost be completely invisible to the naked eye.

 Anyone can consider a facelift as soon as evidence of aging starts taking a toll on the skin.
 Generally, patients who are age 50 to 70 consider a facelift.
-Personal habits and environmental conditions can impact the skin and there are patients who are only 40 that are also good candidates for a facelift.
+Personal habits and environmental conditions can impact the skin.
+There are patients who are only 40 that are also good candidates for a facelift.